MoonPoet/xaprb-src/content/blog/2008/10/04/how-to-check-mysql-replication-integrity-continually.md

 ### Checksumming only part of the data

-Suppose you want a rough idea of whether your data is really different on a slave.
+Suppose you want a rough idea of whether your data is really different on a replica.
 Maybe you're a consultant who needs to check a really big data set to see if there's cause for concern.
 (Hmm, this sounds familiar, almost as though... nevermind.)
 One way to do that is to checksum a random sample of the rows.
 Let's checksum 5% of the data:

 <pre>mk-table-checksum --replicate test.checksum --chunksize 1000 --probability 5 localhost</pre>

-When this completes, you can check the results on the slave.
+When this completes, you can check the results on the replica.

 While this is handy, it's not what you need if you're trying to set up a routine job to check all your data on an ongoing basis.
 You want complete coverage over some period of time.
 That's what `--modulo` and `--offset` are for.
 Let's do 1/7th of the data every day, to achieve full coverage over the course of a week: